 - The Ghost: She's been mentioned many times, but has yet to make an actual appearance in the present day.
 However, she does appear in a prequel sidestory, "The Boogie Woogie Bugle Boys and Girls".

 - Happily Married: According to the author, Diana's married to someone in present day.
+The Wayne's World short story confirms that it's Bruce.

 - Heroes "R" Us: Wonder Woman merchandise is very popular among women and Ochaco carries around a tattered, old scarf with Wonder Woman's colors and insignia.